“The paths are many, but the truth is one.” -Yogi Swami Satchidananda

 Lovelight Yoga and Arts Festival: A 3-Day Transformational Event Celebrating Enlightenment and The Arts | August 26-28, 2016

-DARLINGTON, MD – Legendary Woodstock ’69 Festival producer Michael Lang, yoga music Artist Wynne Paris, and award winning event planner Kimberley Maddox are pleased to announce that The Lovelight Yoga and Arts Festival will take place from Friday, August 26th through Sunday, August 28th at Camp Ramblewood in Darlington, Maryland.
+DARLINGTON, MD – Legendary Woodstock ’69 Festival producer Michael Lang, yoga music Artist Wynne Paris, and award winning event planner Kimberley Maddox are pleased to announce that The Lovelight Yoga and Arts Festival took place this summer at Camp Ramblewood in Darlington, Maryland.

 “We are very excited to debut an event that celebrates yoga, music, and art in such a unique way!” says Wynne Paris.
 “The purpose behind Lovelight is to create a beautiful setting where all three of these elements can be experienced and shared with the whole family.
 It is a place for great energy, kindness, inspiration, and growth!”